-The hike takes you through a Canadian-type, lush forest, with great aromas of the spruce and balsam fir trees.
-If you want to go farther, Deep Gap Trail continues for another 3.5 miles and crosses three more peaks above 6,000 feet to Deep Gap.
+The hike takes you through a Canadian-type lush forest, with great aromas of the spruce and balsam fir trees.
+If you want to go farther, Deep Gap Trail continues for another 3.5 miles and crosses three more peaks above 6,000 ft. to Deep Gap.
 There are some great camping sites at Deep Gap.
 The Deep Gap Trail proceeds beyond Mount Craig to other North Carolina high peaks including Big Tom and Balsam Cone.

 Mount Craig was named in honor of Locke Craig, who was governor of North Carolina from 1913 to 1917.
 He was responsible for establishing Mount Mitchell as North Carolina's first state park, thus protecting the area from any excessive logging.

 Go to our Mt.
 Mitchell Guide for more info about visiting the park.
 Access to the Park is limited in the winter and other times that the Blue Ridge Parkway closes due to weather.